gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Someone came through here recently."

 "If you say so," Noxy said, rubbing her arms more vigorously.
-Cloudherds learned how to read the sky almost before they learned how to read books, but woodcraft was mystery to her.
+Cloudherds learned how to read the sky before they learned how to read books, but woodcraft was mystery to her.
 Truth be told,
 she had never really liked being in the forest.